Veils over sacred images keep our minds on the promise of Easter.

-While it may appear counterintuitive to veil statues and images during the final weeks of Lent, the Church recommends this practice to heighten our senses and build within us a longing for Easter Sunday.
+While it may appear counterintuitive to veil statues and images during the final weeks of Lent, the Catholic Church recommends this practice to heighten our senses and build within us a longing for Easter Sunday.
 It is a tradition that should not only be carried out in our local parish, but can also be a fruitful activity for the “domestic church” to practice.

 The rubrics can guide us.
 In the Roman Missal we find the instruction, “In the Dioceses of the United States, the practice of covering crosses and images throughout the church from [the fifth] Sunday [of Lent] may be observed.
 Crosses remain covered until the end of the Celebration of the Lord’s Passion on Good Friday, but images remain covered until the beginning of the Easter Vigil.”

-This is the current practice of the Church, but veiling from the Fifth Sunday of Lent onward is miniscule compared to what was once practiced.
+This is the current practice of the Church, but veiling from the Fifth Sunday of Lent onward is minuscule compared to what was once practiced.
 For example, in Germany there was a tradition to veil the altar from view throughout all of Lent.

 Families are also encouraged to imitate this practice and veil prominent religious images in their homes.
 It helps us to participate in the liturgical season, especially if we are prevented from going to Mass during the week.
 Otherwise we only see the veiled images in church once or twice before Easter and it has a minor effect on us.
 It is also a beautiful tradition to pass down to our children, who will be intrigued by it and it will make this time of year truly special for them.
 We go through great lengths to decorate our homes for Easter, so why not prepare for the great feast by using veils?

 Why cover up something beautiful?

 But why go through such lengths to cover up images that are designed to raise our hearts and minds toward heaven?